 Further textbooks to be advised by tutor during study.

-Many of our students progress onto Higher Education music courses, we currently have alumni studying at Keele University, Birmingham Conservatoire and the University of Wolverhampton.
+Many of our learners progress onto Higher Education music courses, we currently have alumni studying at Keele University, Birmingham Conservatoire and the University of Wolverhampton.

 However the core skills taught throughout the course would benefit anyone wanting to go to university.